lunny/gop/README.md

 ## Gop.yml

-The project yml configuration file.
-This is an example.
-Of course, if you didn't define any target, the default target is src/main and the target name is the project name.
+Gop will recognize a gop project which has `gop.yml`.
+The file is also a project configuration file.
+Below is an example.
+If you didn't define any target, the default target is src/main and the target name is the project name.

 ```yml
 targets: